Cardiovirus: Life cycle

 The 3’ end of the genome encodes a polyA tail while the 5’ end encodes a genome-linked protein.
 A unique feature of this genus is the presence of the L* protein, 18kDa, that is made out of frame from the polyprotein and is present in the DA subgroup of TMEV.
-It has been found to be important for the virus pathogenesis.

-In the case of Cardiovirus A, the virus can cause encephalitis and myocarditis, mostly in rodents, which are natural hosts.
+In the case of Encephalomyocarditis virus, the virus can cause encephalitis and myocarditis, mostly in rodents, which are natural hosts.
 The virus is transmitted from rodents to other animals.
 Severe epidemics have been seen in swine and elephants.

-Replication of cardioviruses is dependent on a structured RNA element called the Cardiovirus cis-acting replication element (CRE).

 Clinical

 Human cardioviruses were first isolated in 1981.
 Seven additional isolates have since been described in North America, Europe and South Asia.
 They have been associated with gastroenteritis, influenza-like symptoms and non-polio-associated acute flaccid paralysis.
 The first infection of cardiovirus in humans was identified in 2007 in a stool sample of an infant that was experiencing fever of unknown origin.
 It was subsequently named the Saffold virus after the lead researcher, Morris Saffold Jones.

 Other pathogenic cardioviruses isolated from humans include the Syr-Darya valley fever virus and Vilyuisk human encephalomyelitis virus.
 Diseases associated with cardioviruses include: myocarditis, encephalitis, multiple sclerosis, and type 1 diabetes.